angelol/lgtm/prd.md

 7. **Error Prevention**: Catches common errors at compile-time rather than runtime, essential for a tool users will rely on daily.

+### Node.js Version Compatibility

+Since LGTM is a developer tool that will be used across various environments, supporting a wide range of Node.js versions is critical:

+1. **Version Support Range**: LGTM will support Node.js versions 16.x through 23.x, covering:
+   - Long-term support (LTS) versions (16.x, 18.x, 20.x)
+   - Latest stable versions (22.x, 23.x)
+   - Future compatibility with 24.x will be evaluated upon its release

+2. **Runtime Version Verification**: The application will verify the user's Node.js version at runtime and provide clear error messages if compatibility issues arise.

+3. **Transpilation Target**: TypeScript code will be transpiled to target ES2018 to ensure compatibility with older Node.js versions while leveraging modern language features.

+4. **Feature Detection**: The application will implement feature detection and fallbacks for APIs that differ across Node.js versions.

+5. **Cross-Version Testing**: Both CI pipelines and local development workflows will support testing across the full matrix of supported Node.js versions.

+6. **Version Compatibility Documentation**: Clear documentation will be provided regarding supported Node.js versions and any version-specific considerations.

 ### Key Libraries and Dependencies
 - **Octokit.js**: For GitHub API integration
 - **Commander.js**: For command line argument parsing